Clarifai/docs/docs/api-guide/annotate/tasks.md

 - Partitioned strategy info — It can be:
     - `EVENLY` — Each worker will label (approximately) the same number of inputs.
     - `WEIGHTED` — Each worker will have an assigned weight.
-- Workers per input — How many workers will label each input.
+- Workers per input — The number of workers who will label each input.

 :::info

-The initialization code used in the following example is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients#client-installation-instructions)
+The initialization code used in the following examples is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients#client-installation-instructions)

 :::